oracle/truffleruby/doc/user/jruby-migration.md

 ```

 Instead of using Ruby metaprogramming to simulate a Java package name, we
+explicitly import classes. `Java.import` is similar to JRuby's `java_import`,
+and does `ClassName = Java.type('package.ClassName')`.

-explicitly import classes.
-Constants are read by reading properties of the
-class rather than using Ruby notation.
+Constants are read by reading properties of the class rather than using Ruby
+notation.

 ### Require Java